FoxCollieXR/CharacterRecorderAR_issues/PrivacyPolicy_en.md

 This Application uses third party software below to create, and can collect your personal information.
  [Unity　Privacy Policy](https://unity3d.com/legal/privacy-policy)

+###True Depth API
+This application uses True Depth API for tracking users facemove and facial expressions and applying them to 3D VRM Avatars.
+This application does not store and share any data that was collected by True Depth API.

 ## Changes to This Privacy Policy